liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 ## JavaScript

 Liferay now includes its own JavaScript library called Alloy, which is an extension to Yahoo's YUI3 framework.
 Developers can take advantage of the full power of either of these frameworks in their themes.
-Inside of the `main.js` file, you will find definitions for three JavaScript callbacks:
+Inside of your theme's `main.js` file, you will find definitions for three JavaScript callbacks:

     AUI().ready(
 	    function() {